Tulika-deb30blr/CourseraProj1_30220/README.md

 );

 SELECT *
-FROM Branch
+FROM Sales_outlet
-WHERE city = 'Glasgow';
+WHERE city = 'New York';

-SELECT city, COUNT(branchNumber) AS numberOfBranches FROM Branch
+SELECT city, COUNT(salestransactionid) AS numberOfBranches FROM Sales_transaction
 GROUP BY city
 ORDER BY city;